Putting the Chic in Psychic

 His mouth tightened and his eyes flashed with fury.
 “Is that what you really think?”

-His jaw knotted and I could practically see steam rising from the top of his head.
+His jaw knotted, and I could practically see steam rising from the top of his head.
 I tried to feel sorry about that, but I couldn’t.
 Riling him up meant he wasn’t ignoring me any more.
+So much for being an adult.

 “It’s family business,” he said in a clipped voice.